 Apple redesigned the speaker housing on AirTag 2 to resist physical tampering, making it harder for stalkers to disable the alert chime.
 Both generations trigger unwanted tracking alerts on nearby iPhones, and Apple’s cross-platform detection standard works with Android phones running version 6.0 or later.

 Safety improvements in AirTag 2 are incremental, not transformational.
-AirTag 1 already had the core anti-stalking framework baked in through iOS updates.
+AirTag 1 already had the core anti-stalking framework baked in through iOS updates, and many of those refinements reach the tag itself through silent over-the-air patches; our guide to checking and refreshing the tag’s firmware version explains how that delivery works on either generation.

 AirTag 2 for First-Time Buyers